 Teaching activities: Teaching activities that involve physiological or psychosocial experiments, taking of tissue or blood samples, administration of any substances, any stressful activities, recording of any personal information and administration of surveys require ethics approval to be obtained.

 Quality assurance activities: Quality assurance activities do not require ethical review, however they must be carried out according to ethical principles.
 For information on ethics in quality assurance activities read the NHMRC’s Ethical considerations in quality assurance and evaluation activities, and researchers are encouraged to read Section 2(e) Triggers for consideration of ethical review when deciding whether they need to request ethical review.
+If you feel that your research is a Quality Assurance activity, please send an email to the ethics team for an assessment and letter of confirmation.

 If your research involves Aboriginal and Torres Strait Islander peoples, please click here.